kungknut/ESP8266_R1CH/README.md

 ## Examples

-Example of generated topics and id's if the device has the ID 1327465.
+Example of generated topics and id's if the device has id: 1327465.

 | Parameter | Resulting value | Dedeviceion |
 | --- | --- | --- |